anynines/a9s-cli-v2/Backlog.md

                             * openAPIV3Schema
                                 * image
             * line 639: `public.ecr.aws/w5n9a2g2/a9s-ds-for-k8s/dev/backup-manager:2616f22c4fe670541c3c78131ae018902f8471bf`
+        * Using `kubectl apply -k deploy/a8s/manifests --dry-run=server -o yaml | bat -l yaml` the existing container image can be replaced using the `images` functionality of `kustomize` as described in (here)[https://github.com/kubernetes-sigs/kustomize/blob/master/examples/image.md].
+Note that `--dry-run=client` won't show the substituted container image as the patching is done in the interaction with the live Kubernetes cluster.

 * [**In Progress**] Add params for Endpoint and Pathstyle
     * [DONE] Add params